How to apply for British Citizenship by Birth

 You can most often apply for settled status after five years of continuous residence.
 If you have not lived in the UK for five years or more before your child is born, you may still be able to apply after five years.
 Once you have received either Indefinite Leave to Remain or EEA PR, your child can be registered as a British citizen.

-The application to register as a British citizen is separate to settled status.
+The application to register as a British citizen is separate from settled status.
 Your child will not automatically receive British Citizenship by birth once you have settled status.

 More information on how to apply for UK settlement